 National research shows that early exposure can make a significant, positive impact on a child's later school and life success, especially for children with certain socio-economic and health risks.
 North Early Learning Center provides a full day Pre-Kindergarten programs for 4 - year old children that live within our school district.
 The program offers a rich curriculum that includes language and early literacy, math, science and social studies.
 The children are exposed to many experiences designed to enhance cognitive, motor, social and emotional development.

-A child must be at least three years of age and fit at least one of the following criteria:
+A child must be at least three years of age on or before September 1st and meet the following criteria:

 - Reside in the West Orange Cove CISD District

 - Be unable to speak and comprehend the English Language